shauntheawesome1/Python-Sever-Client-Socket-Communication/README.md

 # Python-Sever-Client-Socket-Communication
-Python Server and Client class to send messages to eachother
+Python Server and Client class programs to send information to one another